framely/community/docs/reference/providers/native.md

 When you are done with creation, you need to declare which service interface this native provider implements.
 To declare the service interface, follow these steps:

 1. If you have not already entered the service component you want to implement, click into now.
 Within an organization, you can search it from the search bar on the component list page.
-Within clone&import page, you can search it from the search bar at the top of this page.
+Within explore page, you can search it from the search bar at the top of this page.
 Don't forget selecting **SERVICE** in filter to help you.

    ::: thumbnail
    ![search in Component list](/images/provider/nativeprovider/search_in_org.png)